The-after-life/The-after-life/README.md

 - 👋 Hi, I’m @The-after-life
-- 👀 I’m interested in data science and technosively advence WE.
+- 👀 I’m interested in data science and technosively advence in any other Programming Langauge also.
-- 🌱 I’m currently learning data science course form a private organisation.
+- 🌱 I’m currently working with an organisation in web Development.
-- 💞️ I’m looking to collaborate on a great organisation having high ambitions like me.
 - 📫 How to reach me can contact by email id : akshaymayekar02399@gmail.com

 <!---